damoeb/kalipo/TASKS.md

 infinite scroll
 support images in comments
 support links in comment
-add repliesCount to comment
-rename comment.children to replies gatling/jmeter for load tests
+gatling/jmeter for load tests

 score: include freshness for roots if younger than 3 days